WhitelistVideo

 How It Works

-2. The child's device only shows videos from whitelisted channels
+2. Your child's device only shows those specific channels.

-4. The same whitelist syncs across desktop, Chromebook, iPhone, and iPad
+4. It syncs everywhere—desktop, Chromebook, iPhone, and iPad.

 What Parents Control

-• Add or remove channels instantly from any device
+• Instant updates – Add or remove channels from your own phone.

 What WhitelistVideo Does Not Do

-To be transparent: WhitelistVideo is YouTube-specific.
-It does not offer:
+To be clear, WhitelistVideo is a specialist tool.
+It does not do:

 • General web filtering